bndnio/concurrency-mini-problems/README.md

 }
 ```

-It's clear the channel solution is much more elegant.
+The channel solution is definitely more elegant.
 It's shorter, cleaner, no extra code controlling access.
 Just a buffered channel that producers can enqueue data to, and consumers
 can dequeue from.